The latest on EU Exit

 Will vehicle service, repairs or tyre replacements be impacted?

-There is a chance that supply of goods and parts into the country may be delayed – as borders may not be running as efficiently.
+As before, there is a chance that supply of goods and parts into the country may be delayed – as borders may not be running as efficiently.
 Suppliers have been working to get ahead of this challenge by stocking up on vehicle parts to mitigate the risk of any delays in getting vehicles back on the road.

 If you are a LeasePlan driver, please contact the LeasePlan DriverLine, which will keep you informed every step of the way.